 I took the LSAT that December, but did not do nearly as well as I knew that I was capable of.
 I took a break from it, worked full time, and began studying again that next July.
 I took the LSAT again and did even better than I could have imagined.
 I felt that if I wouldn’t have gone to the conference and talked to people who did their best and are now seeing the results of that, I may have settled for my first score and gotten into any school that would accept me in the surrounding Houston areas.

 After getting my new scores back and attending the conference and law school fair again, I decided to broaden my horizons and apply to schools that I wouldn’t have even dreamed of getting into.
 Of the 14 or so schools that I applied to, I got accepted to all but about 4 of them, some of which offered awesome scholarships!

 After much deliberation, I’ve recently decided to study law at Howard University School of Law in Washington, DC and I am extremely excited about it.
 I really don’t feel that I would have the confidence in myself or the motivation that I have if it wasn’t for The National Black Pre-Law Conference.
 Before the conference, I was only thinking inside the box, but now I feel that I can accomplish anything that I really work hard for and put my all into.
 I urge anyone who is interested in law school to attend the conference.
 The experience will push you to go for your dreams and take away any doubt that you can’t do this.
 You can do it and it can become a reality.
 I am living proof of that!”

-- Ashley Cloud, Incoming 1L, Howard University School of Law (Washington, DC)
+- Ashley Cloud, Second-Year Law Student, Howard University School of Law (Washington, DC)

 2010 Conference Highlights